Aurel Vlaicu Flight School

-The Air Force Application School "Aurel Vlaicu" (Școala de Aplicație pentru Forțele Aeriene "Aurel Vlaicu"), also known as Boboc Air Base, is the Romanian Air Force Application School based at Boboc, Buzău County.
-Originally located at the Boboc airfield starting from 1939, the school was re-established as the "Aurel Vlaicu" Aviation Officers School in 1953, and moved back to Boboc in 1958.
-Since August 2003, as a result of the air force transformation and re-sizing, the Air Force Application School is the main applicational facility for the three main air force branches: air force, surface-to-air missiles, and radiolocation.
+The Aurel Vlaicu Flight School (Școala de Aplicație pentru Forțele Aeriene "Aurel Vlaicu"), also known as Boboc Air Base, is the Romanian Air Force flight training school based at Boboc, Buzău County.
+Originally located at the Boboc airfield starting from 1939, the school was re-established as the Aurel Vlaicu Aviation Officers School in 1953, and moved back to Boboc in 1958.
+Since August 2003, as a result of the Air Force transformation and re-sizing, the Air Force Flight School is the main training facility for the three main air force branches: air force, surface-to-air missiles, and radiolocation.

 The base hosts two training squadrons equipped with IAK-52 and IAR 99 airplanes and IAR 316 helicopters.
 Bayraktar TB2 drones operated by the Romanian Land Forces are also deployed at the base.